 A while back, I posted about a friend from church who gave us some goat meat.
+Don’t you wish you had a friend like that?
 I used the ground meat to make some outrageously delicious goat kabobs.
 I’ve been saving the roast to prepare for my sister-in-law, Alison.
 She loves goat meat as much as I do.
 Last night, Alison came over for dinner, so I prepared this delicious goat curry stew for her.
 If you don’t have access to goat meat, you can easily substitute lamb or mutton.
 Speaking of mutton, there’s a word you don’t see too often on American menus.
 Let’s look into this mysterious meat…

 What Kind of Meat is Mutton?